-The primary criteria in determining eligibility for admission the Monfort College of Business MBA Program are previous academic achievement and performance on the Graduate Management Admission Test and other factors such as work experience and career progression.
+The primary criteria in determining eligibility for admission to the Monfort College of Business MBA Program are previous academic achievement and other factors such as work experience and career progression.
+GMAT is required for those with less than three years continuous work experience in a managerial position.
 Applicants must submit a completed application form and transcripts from each institution of higher education attended to the UNC Graduate School office.
 Each applicant is considered on an individual basis.
-For students with a non-business Bachelors' degree, additional course work completion (called "Foundation courses") will be required before enrolling in the core courses of the program.